 ICADV provides many opportunities for training each year.
 Here are brief descriptions of some – there are many more, including our annual 2-day state conference each October.
 For more information email Training Coordinator Caryn Burton.

-- Stepping on the Path~ ICADV’s basic advocacy skills training, this is offered at different times throughout the year based upon demand and funding.
+- Stepping on the Path ICADV’s basic advocacy skills training, this is offered at different times throughout the year based upon demand and funding.
 This 20-hour training covers a variety of topics required by Peer Review staff training standards for all advocates.
-Topics include dynamics of domestic violence, understanding legal implications of dv, working with law enforcement and working with culturally divers populations.
+Topics include dynamics of domestic violence, understanding legal implications of dv, working with law enforcement and working with culturally diverse populations.